stephenjayakar/stephenjayakar.github.io/content/posts/chatgpt-not-compiler.md

 +++
-title = "ChatGPT isn't a decompiler... yet" date = 2024-11-28T18:26:06-08:00 tags = ['tech']
+title = "ChatGPT isn't a decompiler... yet" date = 2024-12-10T18:26:06-08:00 tags = ['tech']

+[cover]
+src = "/images/decomp-cover.png"
+alt = "computer"
 +++

 Previous article: [What I'm up to](https://stephenjayakar.com/posts/what-i-have-been-up-to/)

-  * [ ] Image of a computer spitting out gibberish and me yelling at it to tell me what it's doing!!! or something appropriately silly
+  * [ ] TODOs are in Notion

 # Abstract / Results

 It feels a bit pretentious to open a blog post with an abstract.
-However, I wanted to communicate concisely _what_ I tried to do, and what the open areas of exploration are up front.
+However, I wanted to communicate up front concisely _what_ I tried to do, and what the open areas of exploration are.
 Those who are interested can dig more.

-**I wanted to make ChatGPT into a magic decompiler for PowerPC assembly to supercharge the Melee decompilation project.** I observed over a year ago that ChatGPT was surprisingly good at understanding PowerPC assembly language and generating C code that was logically equivalent.
+**I wanted to make ChatGPT into a magic decompiler for PowerPC assembly to supercharge the Super Smash Bros.
+Melee ("Melee") decompilation project.** I observed over a year ago that ChatGPT was surprisingly good at understanding PowerPC assembly language and generating C code that was logically equivalent.
 I also saw other papers that were attempting to use LLMs as decompilers.

-Problem statement: given the PowerPC ASM `a1` of a function `f1`, come up with C code that compiles to `a1` (note: the C code doesn't have to be the same as the original.
+Problem statement: given the PowerPC ASM `a1` of a function `f1`, come up with C code that compiles to `a2` where `a2 == a1` (note: the C code doesn't have to be the same as the original.
 There are many C programs that map to the same assembly).
 This is called **match-based decompilation**, as merely being logically equivalent is not sufficient.
+Also, in the case where `a2` isn't a match, iteratively improve on the result.

 `gpt-4o` was able to often generate code that was logically similar or the same.
 It was also **able to iteratively correct compiler errors** (even for an older dialect of C).
 However, it was **unable to improve on its results** even when given the assembly diffs in a digestible format.
 It showed understanding of the assembly diffs, but wasn't able to actualize that into logical changes to the C code.
 I also briefly investigated fine tuning and didn't get great results.